 Click here for our Online Interactive Education Guide or download the Guide in PDF.

-Bring your students to Sloan Museum and let them explore the current touch-friendly exhibit and a class listed below.
+Bring your students to Sloan Museum and let them explore the current exhibit below.

 Fall Exhibit and Programs

 The dark—a place of mystery.
 Sometimes scary, but always intriguing, darkness beckons exploration and represents the unknown.
 But it’s also a natural evolutionary selective pressure that has caused plants and animals to adapt to ecosystems like caves, the deep sea, the forest at night, and underneath the ground.

 Since prehistoric times, humans have sought to find utility in darkness, and have invented ways to acclimate to dark conditions.
 In In The Dark, guests experience and explore these mysteries via electronic, mechanical and computer interactives, immersive dioramas, and lifelike models.

 Students will investigate the physical adaptations that make owls successful nighttime hunters.
 Working in pairs, kids will dissect an owl pellet and classify and organize the bones they find, while exploring how energy moves through food webs.
 NGSS: 3-LS4.C, 4-LS1.A, 4-LS1.D, 5-LS2.A

 Work in groups to design and build a temporary worm habitat to take back to the classroom!
 Learn how worms are adapted for life in the dark underground and how they sense their environments.
 Observe the worms in the classroom to see how they change their environments over time.
 NGSS: 2-LS4.D, 3-LS3.A, 3-LS3.B 3-LS4.C, 4-LS1.A, 4-LS1.D, 5-LS2.A

 Animal Adaptations Exhibit Walk (1 hour)